pete456/homelibrary/README.md

 Configuration can be done inside config/config.go MediaRoot should be set to the path where the server will start looking for books.
 ## TODO
-Support for files with spaces in name
+- Support for files with spaces in name
+- Add support to run as daemon
+- create systemd unit file